SilensAngelusNex/silensangelusnex.github.com/_posts/2017-09-05-daleville.md

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/daleville/20170819_091220.jpg "Bridge into Harper's Ferry")

-My resupply problem is solved; Bear's Den has a pretty decent resupply with Ramen, Rice Sides, and some bars.
+My resupply problem is solved; Bear's Den has a pretty decent resupply with ramen, rice sides, and some bars.
 I got a nice taste of the Rollercoaster on my way in.
 It's a 13 mile section of rolling hills.
 They're each about 500-1000 ft climbs.
 I'm 4 miles in now, so the first half of my day tomorrow will be rough.
 In other news, I found a weird bug bite or something on the back of my head.
 Hopefully it's a mosquito or something and I don't have Lymes.
 If it doesn't go away in a day or two, I'll go get it checked out when I get the chance.

 ### Day 82 - August 20
 ---